Amendments to the Act on Co-operation within Undertakings

 The Government aims to reform working life legislation to remove barriers to employment and, in particular, to strengthen the operating conditions of small and medium-sized companies.
 The amendments to the Co-operation Act are among the Government’s labour market reforms.
 The aim is to reduce the administrative burden caused by legislation, especially in companies with fewer than 50 employees.

-The first phase of the legislative project would implement the Government Programme’s entries on raising the threshold for applying the Co-operation Act and reducing the minimum duration of change negotiations by half.
-It will be evaluated in the second phase of the project whether the board representation of employees should be amended.
+The first phase of the legislative project implemented the Government Programme’s entries on raising the threshold for applying the Co-operation Act and reducing the minimum duration of change negotiations by half.
+The second phase of the legislative project will include amendments to board‑level employee representation.